darsain/grunt-bumpup/README.md

 npm install grunt-bumpup --save-dev
 ```

-Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:
+Once the plugin has been installed, it can be enabled inside your Gruntfile with this line of JavaScript:

 ```js
 grunt.loadNpmTasks('grunt-bumpup');